-If you would like to find out more about becoming a Photo Ambassador, please send us an email at email@example.com with some of your photos attached or a link to where we can find them.
+If you would like to find out more about becoming a Photo Ambassador, please send us an email at firstname.lastname@example.org with some of your photos from the ESO sites attached or a link to where we can find them.

 A ESOcast video Compilation including the Photo Ambassadors

 Born in Parma in 1975, Alberto Ghizzi Panizza has been interested in photography since childhood.
 He started using digital cameras in 1998 with a 0.06 megapixel model.
 He is deeply fond of nature and animals in their various guises and is always looking for the beauty of the world around us and finding his main source of inspiration in it.

 Recognised as one of the top Italian photographers, he collaborates with various international photographic agencies, publishes photos and articles in numerous Italian and foreign magazines, both for web and print, and regularly delivers workshops, courses, exhibitions and presentations all over the world.

 He has received over forty national and international awards, among which are: first prize at the Natural Worlds International Photo Contest; Not Indoor Photographer of the Year 2016.